 This course is designed for students who have taken AP or 4 Honors and are interested in continuing their study of Spanish at a college level.
 The course will have a strong emphasis on oral proficiency and will include relevant film and literature from the Spanish-speaking world.
 Lesson content and class discussions centered upon the themes of racism, immigration, gender inequality, political power and violence will underscore the analytical writing for these advanced-level students.
 A grammar review, focused mainly on typical areas of difficulty, will be occasionally included.
 The course will be conducted entirely in Spanish.
-This course runs only if enrollment is sufficient.
+In the event of insufficient course enrollment, students will be placed in Spanish V Honors.
 This course qualifies for DEI center designation.
 Departmental Recommendation Required 5568 SPANISH LANGUAGE AND CULTURE AP (Sophomores/Juniors/Seniors) AP Spanish Language and Culture is a rigorous course taught exclusively in Spanish that requires students to improve their proficiency across the three modes of communication in preparation for the AP exam.
 The course focuses on the integration of authentic resources including online print, audio, and audiovisual resources, as well as traditional print resources that include literature, essays, and magazine and newspaper articles with the goal of providing a rich, diverse learning experience.
 Students communicate using advanced vocabulary and linguistic structures as they build proficiency.
 The course is divided into thematic units which are further based on recommended contexts and guided by essential questions.
 Corresponding cultural elements and AP exam practice activities are integrated into the course units.
 Native speakers are encouraged to register, but those who have not yet taken Spanish at BC High must discuss this option with the Modern Language Department Chair.
 Departmental Recommendation Required 5558 SPANISH LITERATURE AP (Sophomores/Juniors/Seniors)